-Aerobic metabolism is a way for your cells to convert fat, carbohydrate and sometimes protein into energy, but only in the presence of oxygen.
+Your aerobic metabolism powers slow, long workouts -- as well as daily activity from washing the dishes to napping on the couch.
+Aerobic metabolism is a way for your cells to convert fat, carbohydrate and, sometimes, protein into energy, but only in the presence of oxygen.
 Aerobic metabolism is slow, so it is useful for sustained activities like jogging or dancing rather than short bursts of effort like sprinting or weightlifting.

 Video of the Day

 Aerobic metabolism converts fat and carbohydrate into units of cellular energy called ATP, which stands for adenosine triphosphate.
 Aerobic metabolism is very efficient, producing 34 molecules of ATP from every molecule of glucose, compared to the two ATP molecules anaerobic metabolism generates.
 Anaerobic metabolism is saved for short, fast bursts of energy such as swinging a golf club or doing a max weight squat as opposed to the long events fueled by your aerobic metabolism.

 Aerobic metabolism is also the only means by which your cells can use fat for fuel, which is part of the reason why aerobic activities like swimming or cycling are such an effective means to lose weight.

 Your body performs aerobic metabolism all day long to provide energy for activities of daily living.
 Because aerobic metabolism requires water and oxygen, it's the reason that humans breathe constantly and part of the reason why you need to drink water.
 Carbohydrates are a necessary ingredient for aerobic metabolism — even to burn fat.